Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Background

-The N-gram model is also called Bigram when $N = 2$ and Trigram when $N=3$.
-The probability of a sequence of workds $w_1...w_2$ in the two models are calculated per Equation~\ref{eqn:bigram} and \ref{eqn:Trigram}, respectively.
-Notably, Bigram model is the most widely-used because the probability of word $w$ appearing in a sentence only depends on the previous word.

-Given a training text corpus $C$, the N-gram model can be used to learn the probability of any word appearing after different N-prefixes.
-This probability can be used to assist NLP tasks such as text generation, text classification, and spelling correction.
-For example, in spelling correction, a trained N-gram model can detect situations where the frequency of certain words in the input text differs from the statistical frequency patterns learned from the training corpus, which likely suggest spelling errors.
+An N-gram model learns the probability distribution of words conditioned on their preceding context, enabling a range of NLP tasks such as text generation, classification, and spelling correction.
+Among the N-gram variants, the Bigram model ($N = 2$) is particularly popular due to its simplicity and low computational cost.
+In a Bigram model, the probability of observing a word $w_i$ depends solely on its immediate predecessor, formalized as $p(w_1,...,w_K) = p(w_1) \cdot \prod_{i=2}^K{p(w_i|w_{i-1})}$.

-In this work, we use the Bigram model as the means to learn SDRs from historic and on-the-fly kernel execution data after considering the computational cost and the size of data needed to train the model.
-It is possible for the N-gram model to learn more genuine SDRs, especially those spreading across long syscall sequences, from the training dataset when N increases.
-But doing so not only incurs high training effort, but also requires much larger training data to ensure the learned statistics reliable.
+In this work, we adopt the Bigram model to learn SDRs from historical and on-the-fly kernel execution data, balancing computational cost with the amount of data required for training.
+Although higher-order N-gram models (e.g., Trigram with $N=3$) may be able to capture more complex SDRs—particularly those spanning longer syscall sequences—they demand substantially greater computational effort and significantly larger datasets to produce reliable statistics.